DArkErAsEr-BeAsT/ETH/B5/IML/Things to Know IML.md

 ### Statistical Perspective on Ridge Regression

-Idea: Recall that ridge regression was introduced as a way to avoid overfitting when solving linear regression otpimization problems, and now we want. to solve the same problem from a probabilistic perspective.
+Idea: Recall that ridge regression was introduced as a way to avoid overfitting when solving linear regression otpimization problems, and now we want to solve the same problem from a probabilistic perspective.

 Use a **Maximum A Posteriori Estimation** : given some prior distribution $P(\Theta)$, we can treat $\Theta$ as a random variable and thus we can use Bayes’ Theorem to compute the posterior distribution of it.